How much does an Intermediate Underwriter make in the United States?

 -

-Underwriter I reviews and analyzes risk characteristics on insurance applications, renewals, and change requests.
-Utilizes underwriting guidelines, rules, standards, and levels of authority to accept, reject, or mitigate risk for applications and determine appropriate premiums, limits, and coverages.
-Being an Underwriter I calculates renewal rates.
-Ensures that underwriting activities comply with all industry and governmental regulations.
+Underwriter I is responsible for reviewing and analyzing risk characteristics on insurance applications, renewals, and change requests.
+Utilizes underwriting guidelines, rules, and standards to accept, reject, or mitigate risk for applications.
+Being an Underwriter I calculates renewal rates, and determines appropriate premiums, limits, and coverages.
+Ensures compliance with all industry and governmental regulations.
 Additionally, Underwriter I may coordinate with field agents to collect or clarify information or decisions.
-Typically requires a bachelor's degree or equivalent.
-Typically reports to a supervisor or manager.
+Requires a bachelor's degree.
+Typically reports to a manager.
 The Underwriter I work is closely managed.
 Works on projects/matters of limited complexity in a support role.
 To be an Underwriter I typically requires 0-2 years of related experience.
 View Underwriter I SalaryAlternate Job Titles:Insurance Underwriter ICategory : Insurance

 -

-Underwriter II reviews and analyzes risk characteristics on insurance applications, renewals, and change requests.
-Utilizes underwriting guidelines, rules, standards, and levels of authority to accept, reject, or mitigate risk for applications and determine appropriate premiums, limits, and coverages.
-Being an Underwriter II calculates renewal rates.
-Ensures that underwriting activities comply with all industry and governmental regulations.
+Underwriter II is responsible for reviewing and analyzing risk characteristics on insurance applications, renewals, and change requests.
+Utilizes underwriting guidelines, rules, and standards to accept, reject, or mitigate risk for applications.
+Being an Underwriter II calculates renewal rates, and determines appropriate premiums, limits, and coverages.
+Ensures compliance with all industry and governmental regulations.
 Additionally, Underwriter II may coordinate with field agents to collect or clarify information or decisions.
-Typically requires a bachelor's degree or equivalent.
-Typically reports to a supervisor or manager.
+Requires a bachelor's degree.
+Typically reports to a manager.
 The Underwriter II occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
 To be an Underwriter II typically requires 2-4 years of related experience.
 View Underwriter II SalaryAlternate Job Titles:Insurance Underwriter IICategory : Insurance

 -

-Underwriter III reviews and analyzes risk characteristics on insurance applications, renewals, and change requests.
-Utilizes underwriting guidelines, rules, standards, and levels of authority to accept, reject, or mitigate risk for applications and determine appropriate premiums, limits, and coverages.
-Being an Underwriter III calculates renewal rates.
-Ensures that underwriting activities comply with all industry and governmental regulations.
+Underwriter III is responsible for reviewing and analyzing risk characteristics on insurance applications, renewals, and change requests.
+Utilizes underwriting guidelines, rules, and standards to accept, reject, or mitigate risk for applications.
+Being an Underwriter III calculates renewal rates, and determines appropriate premiums, limits, and coverages.
+Ensures compliance with all industry and governmental regulations.
 Additionally, Underwriter III may coordinate with field agents to collect or clarify information or decisions.
-Typically requires a bachelor's degree or equivalent.
-Typically reports to a supervisor or manager.
+Requires a bachelor's degree.
+Typically reports to a manager.
 The Underwriter III work is generally independent and collaborative in nature.
 Contributes to moderately complex aspects of a project.
 To be an Underwriter III typically requires 4-7 years of related experience.
 View Underwriter III SalaryAlternate Job Titles:Insurance Underwriter IIICategory : Insurance